ricardoquesada/vchar64/server/README.md

 ## Compiling the server

-Once all the needed 3rd party tools were installed and setup, just do:
+Once all the needed 3rd party tools were installed and setup correctly, just do:

 * `make c64`: to generate a `.d64` file for the c64
 * `make c128`: to generate a `.d71` file for the c128